 If your problem is figuring out a career path that matches your talents and personality, try a few college quizzes.
 From multiple-choice assessments of your hobbies to in-depth looks at your personality style, these tests don't have all the answers but they can give you a quick idea of what undergraduate majors might suit you best.
 Never taken one?
 Try ours.

 Assemble a College Dream Team

 A university's academic advisers, faculty mentors and career development specialists can all work with you one-on-one to help you chart your path.
 At SLU, the Major Exploration Academic Advising Office meets with undergraduate students three times a semester to talk about what career paths match their skills, interests and abilities.
-Who else can help?
-Read more about the five people you need to meet in college.

 Get Involved on Campus